GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/trust-tokens/index.md

 1. A user visits a website (known as an **issuer**) and performs actions that lead the site to believe that the user is a real human, such as making purchases, using an email account or successfully completing reCAPTCHA.
-1. The Trust Tokens JavaScript API is used to request trust tokens from the issuer site.
+1. The issuer site uses the Trust Tokens JavaScript API to trigger a request for trust tokens for the user's browser.
 1. The issuer site responds with token data.
 1. The user's browser securely stores data for the trust token.
 1. The user visits a different website (such as a news publisher) that wants to verify if the user